GiancarloHaidar/A2_Group6B_MidTermGame/README.md

 After the in-class playtesting session, our group observed how players interacted with the level and reviewed classmates' feedback.
 Based on these observations, we made several adjustments to improve clarity, progression of difficulty, and gameplay flow.

 Change 1: Players reported that the first level felt too long and overwhelming for an introduction to the game mechanics.
-To improve onboarding, we reduced the number of levels and the number of platforms.
+To improve onboarding, we reduced the number of levels and platforms.
 This allows players to first learn the basic platforming mechanics before encountering more complex challenges in later levels.

 Change 2: Originally, several mechanics were introduced too early in the gameplay experience.
 Based on feedback, we decided to restructure the progression so that mechanics appear gradually across levels: